satya23/oldPhonePad/README.md

 - "8 88777444666*664#" => "TURING"
 ```

-**AI Tool**: Claude (Anthropic) or ChatGPT (OpenAI)
+### What Was AI-Generated

+- ✅ Project structure and file organization
+- ✅ Repository scaffolding (`.csproj`, `.sln`, `.gitignore`)
+- ✅ Initial code structure and class definitions
+- ✅ XML documentation templates
-**Purpose**: Code structure, documentation, and test case generation
+- ✅ Test project setup and test case scaffolding
+- ✅ Build configuration and package references

+### What Was Manually Developed

+- ✅ Core algorithm logic and problem-solving approach
+- ✅ Algorithm refinement and bug fixes
+- ✅ Test case validation and edge case handling
+- ✅ Code review and optimization

-**Note**: While AI tools were used for code organization and documentation, the core algorithm and problem-solving approach were developed manually to ensure understanding and correctness.
+**Note**: While AI tools were extensively used for project scaffolding and code structure, the core algorithm implementation, debugging, and problem-solving were done manually to ensure correctness and understanding.

-## License

-This solution is provided as part of a coding challenge submission.

-## Author

-Created as a demonstration of production-ready C# development practices.